 Prepping for Small Children

 This is not meant to be a comprehensive list of everything one should do to prepare children for disasters.
 Rather, it’s just a few ideas and suggestions.
-In the future, I’ll be making additional posts on the subject.

 This is pretty obvious, but I want to point out a couple of things.
 First, if you’re breast feeding your infant, you still need to stock up on plenty of formula.
 I know some people are against formula and that’s fine, but what if something happens to mom?
 How are you going to feed your baby?
 The cheapest option is to get cases of formula at Costco or Sam’s Club.
 Make sure the formula has DHA, an omega-3 fatty acid that is important for brain and eye development.
 Another option is to make your own baby formula.